 Hope of Israel Ministries (Ecclesia of YEHOVAH):

-What is the real, true meaning of the one day festival that occurs at the close of the Feast of Tabernacles -- called Shemini Atzeret in Hebrew, or "the Eighth Day"?
-The awesome significance of this final festival day in YEHOVAH God's Plan has gone unnoticed, misinterpreted, and misunderstood by millions!
+What is the real, true meaning of the one day festival that occurs at the close of the Feast of Tabernacles -- called Shemini Atzeret, or "the Eighth Day"?
+The awesome significance of this final festival day in YEHOVAH God's Plan for His people Israel has gone unnoticed, misinterpreted, and misunderstood by millions!
 It does not picture the "Great White Throne" judgment at the close of the Millennium, as thousands have assumed -- but something far greater than that!
 Here the truth is made plain!

-This one-day festival occurs right at the end of the seven-day Feast of Tabernacles, which pictures the Millennial Reign of the Messiah and YEHOVAH God (Rev. 20:4; Isa.
-11).
-The last or seventh day of the Feast of Tabernacles pictures the FINAL DAY OF HARVEST or INGATHERING -- that is, the final time of spiritual harvest which is pictured by the Great White Throne judgment, when all those who ever lived are resurrected and "judged" according to their works (Rev. 20:11-15).
-This "seventh day" of the Feast is also called "the great day of the feast" (John 7:37), and is the time when YEHOVAH's Spirit is poured out on all mankind (John 7:37-39).
-It pictures a truly "great day of salvation" when billions will be saved, and will come to know YEHOVAH God!
+This one-day festival occurs right at the end of the seven-day Feast of Tabernacles, which pictures the Millennial Reign of the Messiah and YEHOVAH God (Revelation 20:4; Isaiah 11).
+The last or seventh day of the Feast of Tabernacles pictures the FINAL DAY OF HARVEST or INGATHERING -- that is, the final time of spiritual harvest which is pictured by the Great White Throne judgment, when all those Israelites who ever lived are resurrected and "judged" according to their works (Revelation 20:11-15).
+This "seventh day" of the Feast is also called "the great day of the feast" (John 7:37), and is the time when the tares are separated from the wheat (Matthew 13:24-30).
+It pictures a truly "great day of salvation" when millions of Israelites will be saved, and will come to know YEHOVAH God!

-Since the seventh day of the Feast of Tabernacles completes the "harvest festival" of the great fall harvest -- and therefore represents the FINAL DAY of "harvesting" and "ingathering" -- the COMPLETION of the salvation process, and YEHOVAH's Plan with mankind -- what is the meaning and purpose of the ONE-DAY festival that appears to be "tacked onto" the end of the Feast of Tabernacles?
+Since the seventh day of the Feast of Tabernacles completes the "harvest festival" of the great fall harvest -- and therefore represents the FINAL DAY of "harvesting" and "ingathering" -- the COMPLETION of the salvation process, and YEHOVAH's Plan with His people Israel -- what is the meaning and purpose of the ONE-DAY festival that appears to be "tacked onto" the end of the Feast of Tabernacles?

 What is the hidden, unrealized meaning of "Shemini Atzeret" -- or "the eighth day"?